karthika-labs/Guvi-FSD-task5/README.md

  **Product listing** displayed in cards with images, titles, prices, and ratings
  **Category filtering** with images — click to view products by specific categories
  **Add to Cart functionality**:
-- Popup confirmation before adding items

 - Toast notifications for successful addition and duplicate alerts
  **Product overview modal**:
 - Clicking on a product image opens an overview modal
 - "Back" button allows returning to the product listing
 **Cart management**:
-- Clicking the cart icon asks for confirmation before opening the cart

 - Cart displays items in a table layout
 - Increase/decrease quantity and remove items
 - "Back" button prompts for confirmation before closing the cart
  **Price calculation**:
 - Total price updates in real-time
-- 10% discount applied if total exceeds ₹1000
+- 10% discount applied if total exceeds ₹1000  it will shown while hover i
 - Discount styled dynamically in green when applied, red with strike-through when not
 **Animations and hover effects** on buttons and toast notifications
 **Responsive design** that adapts to different screen sizes